Little Laurel Branch: Natural history

-A population of the rare Virgiia spiraea plant is found in the river area.
+A population of the rare Virginia spiraea plant is found in the river area.

 Massive rocks and cliffs provide habitat for calcium rich and iron rich species.

 Breaks Interstate Park

 The area is surrounded on three sides by the 4600-acre Breaks Interstate Park.
 Known as "The Grand Canyon of the South", the park contains a 5 mile long, 25 mile deep gorge, making it a popular visitor destination.

 Topography

 The area is part of the Pine and Cumberland Mountains Subsection of the Southern Cumberland Mountain Section of the Central Appalachian Broadleaf Coniferous Forest-Meadow Province.

 Pine Mountain, a prominent ridge in the region, is a "strike ridge", an escarpment more resistant to weathering than adjacent rock.
 As time passed, huge blocks of sandstone fell from the ridge leaving a rugged terrain.

 The Towers, a large rock formation, is found at the eastern end of the area.